What is the Small Business Administration (SBA)?

 The SBA provides methods to check your business’s size status.
 Follow these steps:

-- Calculate your three-year average for employees or annual receipts, depending on which criteria are used for your NAICS code on the table.
+Calculate your three-year average for employees or annual receipts, depending on which criteria are used for your NAICS code in the table.

-- The tool will return results, letting you know if your enterprise qualifies as a small business.
+The tool will return results, indicating whether your enterprise qualifies as a small business.

 Frequently Asked Questions